Decision matrix examples: 7 steps to build yours fast

 5. Add weight

-Sometimes, there are certain considerations that are more important than others.
+Sometimes, specific considerations are more important than others.
 In such a case, use a weighted decision matrix to identify the best option for you.

 To continue our example, imagine you absolutely can't go over your budget, so cost is a critical factor in your decision-making process.
 Customer reviews are also important, since they give you a baseline sense of how effective each agency has been in the past.